lorefnon/collection-joiner/README.md

 }];
 ```

-To derive a collection, where each user has been associated with their rank (1:1 relation), elder sibling (1:0/1 relation) and goldsigns (1:N relation), we can do:
+To create a merged collection, where each user has been associated with their rank (1:1 relation), elder sibling (1:0/1 relation) and goldsigns (1:N relation), we can do:

 ```ts
 import { extend } from "@lorefnon/collection-joiner";